unilaiva/unilaiva-songbook/README.md

 ### Option THREE, compile manually ###

+This is the only option for non-UNIX systems (in addition to using a Linux virtual machine).

-Otherwise, to build (only) the main document manually, ensure you have all the dependencies installed (see **option TWO**) and the project's source downloaded, and then run the following commands or their equivalents in this exact sequence in the project's root directory:
+To build (only) the main document manually, ensure you have all the dependencies installed (see **option TWO**) and the project's source downloaded, and then run the following commands or their equivalents in this exact sequence in the project's root directory:

   1. `lilypond-book -f latex --output=temp unilaiva-songbook.tex`
   2. `cd temp ; ln -s ../ext_packages ./ ; ln -s ../../content/img ./content/ ;